Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 • Confused speaking, thinking, or behavioral patterns

-Reactive attachment disorder, or RAD, is often seen in children who have experienced emotional abuse, childhood abuse, or childhood trauma and have a hard time connecting with adults.
+Reactive attachment disorder, or RAD, is often seen in children who have experienced emotional, physical, or sexual abuse or other childhood trauma and have a hard time connecting with adults as a result.
 Children experiencing RAD may seem anxious or nervous around caretakers, regardless of the caretaker’s demeanor.
 They also may struggle to seek comfort or to be comforting to others.

-There are other forms of personality and attachment disorders, but the ones highlighted above are most frequently associated with emotional detachment.
-According to the DSM-5, a person can be diagnosed with multiple personality disorders, as their symptoms often overlap.
+Other types of personality and attachment disorders exist, but the disorders highlighted above are most frequently associated with emotional detachment.
+According to the DSM-V, it is possible for a person to be diagnosed with multiple personality disorders, as symptoms of different disorders can often overlap.

 If you or someone you know is experiencing a consistent pattern of emotional detachment, it’s best to consult with your doctor or psychiatrist for individualized support and diagnosis.

-Emotional detachment depends on a variety of factors and can be a complex psychological phenomenon, the cause is not fully understood.
+Emotional detachment depends on a variety of factors and can be a complex psychological phenomenon.
 One person’s experience of emotional detachment may differ greatly from someone else’s, which may ultimately result in two separate mental health diagnoses.

-In the scientific community, psychologists recognize the validity of emotional detachment, but there is some debate as to whether the condition is a side effect of medication or an unresolved feature of major depressive disorder and/or personality disorders.
+Psychologists recognize the validity of emotional detachment, but there is some debate within the field of psychology research as to whether the condition is a side effect of medication or an unresolved feature of major depressive disorder and/or personality disorders.

 Getty/Xavier Lorenzo